ern1274/Article_Keyword_Search/README.md

 This project is to attempt to make searching for articles with a specific topic or keyword in mind.

-2 APIs will be used to function as a keyword search engine:
+1 API will be used installed VIA pip:
-- Twinword Keyword Suggestion API at twinword.com
 - News API at newsapi.org

+1 library installed VIA pip:
+- YAKE (Yet Another Keyword Extractor) library at https://github.com/LIAAD/yake

 Source Code will be written and compiled in Python.